Installation#

 Need help?

-Installation instructions for windows
+Installation instructions 2025

-This course supports the following python versions:
+The course software supports the following python versions:

 Note